researcher114/class-openset/README.md

 ### Semi-Supervised Framework

-The environment for the main semi-supervised framework is configured according to the instructions in the [DSL repository](https://github.com/chenbinghui1/dsl).
+The environment for the main semi-supervised framework is configured according to the instructions in the [DSL](https://github.com/chenbinghui1/dsl).
 Please follow the setup instructions provided there to install the necessary dependencies and configure your environment.

 ### OOD Detector

-For the OOD detector, both the environment and the dataset are configured as detailed in the [OpenDet2 repository](https://github.com/csuhan/opendet2).
+For the OOD detector, both the environment and the dataset are configured as detailed in the [OpenDet](https://github.com/csuhan/opendet2).
 Refer to that repository for guidance on environment setup, dependency installation, and dataset preparation.

 ## Procedure